To launch LAX WebTrak click here:

 The intended use of this Web site is to display the general location and flow of air traffic in the greater Los Angeles region.
 WebTrak information is not intended for navigational purposes or airline schedule information.
 While ANOMS processes a large quantity of radar data with a very high level of accuracy, in a small number of cases, flight plan and noise data may not be correlated correctly.
 You may also notice aircraft icons sometimes "dropping off" and/or suddenly doing unusual things.
 This is especially true in the area immediately around LAX, but could also occur away from the airport as well.
 These "ghost" aircraft are due to radar and aircraft transponder reflections from the ground and high rise buildings around the airport, and possibly from terrain and meteorological conditions farther away from LAX.

 This web page and the flight tracking information is a public resource of general information.
 The use of this site is for illustrative purposes only.
-The City of Los Angeles and the Department of Airports makes no warranty, representation of guarantee as to the content, sequence, accuracy, timeliness or completeness of any of the database information provided herein.
+The City of Los Angeles and Los Angeles World Airports make no warranty, representation of guarantee as to the content, sequence, accuracy, timeliness or completeness of any of the database information provided herein.
 The user of this site should not rely on the data provided herein for any reason.
-The City of Los Angeles and the Department of Airports explicitly disclaims any warranties of merchantability and fitness for a particular purpose.
-The City of Los Angeles and the Department of Airports shall assume no liability for:
+The City of Los Angeles and Los Angeles World Airports explicitly disclaims any warranties of merchantability and fitness for a particular purpose.
+The City of Los Angeles and Los Angeles World Airports shall assume no liability for:

 - Any errors, omissions, or inaccuracies in the information provided regardless of how caused; or